Idhruvcode/sleep_drop/README.md

 ## Next steps

 - Add evaluation via LangSmith and exported traces.
-- Wire in persistent conversation storage or retrieval augmentation beyond Pinecone.
+- Wire in persistent conversation storage or retrieval augmentation beyond MongoDB vector search.
 - Extend the graph with new specialist nodes (for example nutrition or mindfulness) by following the patterns in `src/sleep_assistant/graph/nodes/`.